-Thanks to those aforementioned antioxidant perks, Robb Akridge, skin expert and co-founder of Clarisonic, explains that the vitamin may have the ability to bind up free radicals (known to cause skin damage), in turn benefiting the skin.
+But does applying the gel from vitamin E capsules truly incur the magic I've always credited it with?
+You know, from a skincare expert's point of view?
+"Vitamin E is a potent antioxidant that can help calm inflammation, prevent free-radical damage, and even skin tone," says board-certified dermatologist Joshua Zeichner, MD.
+Thanks to those aforementioned antioxidant perks, scientist and founder of OPULUS Beauty Labs Robb Akridge explains that the vitamin may have the ability to bind up free radicals (known to cause skin damage), in turn benefiting the skin.
 "The reason many people like to use it directly from a capsule is that it is in its purest form and is protected from breakdown by the gel capsule itself," he says.

 Even though all three experts I spoke to agreed that using vitamin E capsules on the skin (and incorporating the ingredient in general within your routine) likely has benefits, there are a few things to consider.
-For one, while vitamin E has proven benefits when ingested, the waters are murky as far as what the vitamin actually does for the skin topically—some hail the vitamin's gel as a miracle-working cure-all, and some say it doesn't do much of anything.
+For one, while vitamin E has proven benefits when ingested, the waters are murky as far as what the vitamin does for the skin topically—some hail the vitamin's gel as a miracle-working cure-all and some say it doesn't do much of anything.

 "Here is where science and cosmetics blur," Akridge explains.
 "Vitamin E has many benefits in the body.
 It helps cells function, it can help boost your immune system, and it is thought to help skin health from within.
 Many believe that by applying it to the skin it can have the same benefits, but while vitamin E capsules may help neutralize radicals when immediately applied, the other benefits I've mentioned might not necessarily apply when applied topically."

 Plus, there's the fact that the gel housed inside the capsules we buy aren't pure vitamin E. Instead, as Akridge explains, they also typically contain carrier oils like soybean oil or glycerin.
-Of course, the combination of vegetable oil and the antioxidants of vitamin E won't hurt you; at the very least it will hydrate the skin, but that could be as far as the benefits go.
+Of course, the combination of vegetable oil and the antioxidants of vitamin E won't hurt you; at the very least it will likely hydrate the skin, but that could be as far as the benefits go.

-1 capsule of vitamin E
+- 1 capsule of vitamin E

-2 tbsp. of yogurt
+- 2 tbsp. of yogurt

-1 tsp. honey
+- 1 tsp. honey

-While Zeichner does say applying vitamin E directly from the capsule might have benefits for the skin, he also points out that it's hard to know exactly how stable this kind of vitamin E is when it's applied to the skin and whether or not it's actually able to penetrate through the outer layer of the skin.
+While Zeichner does say applying vitamin E directly from the capsule might have benefits for the skin, he also points out that it's hard to know exactly how stable this kind of vitamin E is when it's applied to the skin and whether or not it's able to penetrate through the outer layer of the skin.
 Thus, he recommends opting for a more traditionally formulated skincare product in lieu of a straight capsule as they have tested for both stability and effectiveness, he says.

-Specifically, he recommends this advanced option from PCA Skin—a brand widely used and loved by dermatologists around the world.
+Zeichner recommends this advanced option from PCA Skin—a brand widely used and loved by dermatologists around the world.
 "The best combinations of vitamin C and E are paired with calming and exfoliating ingredients like this formula for optimal benefit," he explains.